User:Magic9mushroom/Guide to UFO

 Obviously, you get about $6 million from the Council every month.
-This goes up slightly when you're doing well (high score), but it takes a long time to react since the funding the Council awards you each month is actually received the next month.
+This goes up slightly when you're doing well (high score), but it takes a long time to react since the funding the Council awards you each month is actually received the next month (i.e. your score for January only affects how much money you get at the start of March).
 It's easy to underestimate how important this funding is, but it's certainly not sufficient to fund a large operation; after the first few months, your wages and craft rental alone can exceed this amount (forcing you to keep a couple of million in reserve at the end of the month).

 Whenever your Engineers aren't doing something more important, they should be making stuff that's profitable to sell.
 How much money this makes you is dependent on what you have available to manufacture, but with the most profitable item in the game - Laser Cannons - this can generate around $2 million per workshop per month after all costs are factored in.
 This is certainly a viable way of funding yourself, and the most reliable way, but it's not as essential as some make out.